15-Ab/potd/README.md

 **Marked Landmines :**
 - I iterated through the grid.
-- For each cell with value 0 (landmine), mark adjacent cells as impassable by setting their value to -1.
+- For each cell with value 0 (landmine), marked adjacent cells as impassable by setting their value to -1.

 **Converted Marked Cells :**
 - Converted all marked cells (value -1) back to passable cells (value 0).